Trekking in the Mountains of Singalila Ridge

 I took a bus from Kolkata for Siliguri, which reached in the next morning.
 After a few hustle and bustle, I grasped a shared taxi of Darjeeling to pass on Ghoom at the cost of ₹300.
 After three hours journey from Siliguri, I was at the Queen of Hills.
 The chill air of the mountain welcomed me at fuzzyGhoom station.
 I walked down the hill to reach my next pickup point for Mane Bhanjang.
-A few minutes later, I hopped to my next shared taxi for Mane Bhanjang at ₹100.
+A few minutes later, I hopped to the next shared taxi for Mane Bhanjang at ₹100.

 The journey was not smooth, the rough road didn’t matter me as I was preparing myself for the next day.
 It took around two hours to reach a small town divided by two countries India and Nepal.
 The local people were friendly, which made me comfortable making new friends.
 One of them was going to be one of my best friends forever and guide me for the next six days in the ridges of Singalila National Park.